There are several things we do to make sure that the translated Bible is as widely used as possible!

-Once the Scriptures have been translated, it is essential to ensure that they are being used.
+Just because translated Scriptures have been published does not necessarily mean that they will be used.
 A sad reality is that many translations remain on the shelf, unused by the people for whom they were intended.
-This is primarily due to a lack of Scripture engagement.
+There are several things we do to make sure that the translated Bible is as widely used as possible!

-An essential way to encourage Scripture engagement is to involve the language community in the translation project right from the start.
+An essential way in which we encourage Scripture engagement is to involve the language community in the translation project right from the start.
 We involve the community in recruiting and choosing prospective translators.
-A committee of representative community members helps to run the project and review the translation right from the start.
+A committee of community members also helps to run the project and review the translation right from the start.

 In recent months, there have been several ceremonies in the Morogoro Region of Tanzania—each village celebrating the New Testament translated in their own language.